desmon91/desmond-s-website/src/pages/blog/connecting-postgresql-with-excel-in-windows.md

 <br/>

-Second, give your Data Source a name and note it down, we will use it later in the Excel.
-For the Database you have to fill it with the name of the database you want to connect from the server, for the Server and Port option are the IP Address and Port of your database server.
-Click test after you fill it all, if your config is correct will show connection successful like the image above.
+Second, give your **Data Source** a name and note it down, we will use it later in the Excel.
+For the **Database** you have to fill it with the name of the database you want to connect from the server, for the **Server** and **Port** option are the IP Address and Port of your database server.
+Click **Test** after you fill all the field, if your config is correct it will show connection successful like the image above.
 If not, make sure your database can be accessed from the outside, database name, IP address and port are exactly the same with the PostgreSQL server.

 <br/>